screwdriver-cd/guide/docs/user-guide/configuration/workflow.md

 Note:
 - Since everything is using OR syntax, you need a tilde (`~`) before each of your job names.
 We do not support AND logic for blockedBy.
-- To prevent race conditions, a job is always blocked by itself.
+- By default, to prevent race conditions, a job is always blocked by itself.
 That means the same job cannot have 2 instances of builds running at the same time.
 - This feature is only available if your cluster admin configured to use `executor-queue`.
 Please double check with your cluster admin whether it is supported.
 - This feature does not apply to PR jobs.